 "Fancy lunch?"
 Rio, with an eyebrow raised, questioned with no tact.
 "You just sprinkled decorations on a steak and called it 'fancy'."

 "Uh, for your information, it wasn't just a 'steak'."
-Lucas began to fume as he retraced what recently happened.
-"It was a tomahawk sirloin that I imported from Oztralia!
+Lucas began fuming as he retraced what recently happened.
+"It was a tomahawk sirloin I imported from Oztralia!
 Not to mention, it's not imported if it isn't expensive!"
 His head creaked down and glared at how every finger on both his hands wriggled and clawed in erratic motions.
 They had no desire other than to get themselves around Rio's dainty neck and strangle her.

 "Now listen here…” Lucas spoke, still mildly deranged. “…That tomahawk was made from a special cow…”

 “So?”
 Rio scoffed.

 “…Whose mother was killed in front of it on purpose…” Lucas continued.